When you’re head down in the daily business routine, the idea of learning can seem unmanageable, expensive and sometimes scary.

-One way to do this is to find the experts out there, people like Suzanne Dibble for GDPR, Savvy Woman for financial tips for women, or a small business accountant like Ruth Prins.
+One way to do this is to find the experts out there, people like Suzanne Dibble for up-to-date information about GDPR and small business accountant Ruth Prins.
 HMRC’s website is generally kept up to date and worth using as a starting point but equally useful are:

 - ACAS for employment law

 - Health and Safety Executive for related laws and requirements

 - Information Commissioners Office for information rights legislation

 Ok, so this will cost a few pennies, but books (physical or e-book) are still an excellent way to brush up your skills or learn new ones.